15 Best MIG Welders 2021 Reviews

 ![]() |

 The Hobart Handler 140 is an excellent choice for beginner welders, which is why it’s probably the most popular welder on the market.
 This thing is solidly built and is a step above many of the other 140A welders.
 The arc runs smooth and produces great results.
 It’s suitable for a range of general repair tasks and projects like trailer frames, autobody repair and anything up to 1/4 inch thick.
 If you’re just getting into welding, you can’t go wrong with this little machine!
-What’s better is that it’s an absolute steal at under $500.
+There’s a great settings chart on the inside of the box to help beginners choose the right weld parameters.
 See the full review here.

 Specifications